Modern Orthodox Judaism: Comparison with other movements

 As above, Modern Orthodoxy comprises various approaches, ranging from traditionalist to revisionist, and the movement apparently overlaps with Conservative Judaism and with Haredi Judaism at its respective boundaries.
 At its centre too, the movement appears to share practices and values with Neo Orthodoxy and with Religious Zionism.
 Therefore, in clarifying what Modern Orthodoxy in fact entails, its positioning must be discussed with reference to these movements.

 Haredi Judaism

-See also under Centrist Orthodoxy and Divine Providence for further elaboration of the differences discussed here.

 Although there is some question as how precisely to define the distinction between Modern Orthodoxy and Haredi Judaism, there is basic agreement that they may be distinguished on the basis of three major characteristics: